Physical/Mineral vs. Chemical Sunscreen.

-Choose a physical sunscreen over a typical chemical sunscreen.
-Healthier, non irritating, doesn’t disrupt your hormones & it’s better for reef health.
+A physical sunscreen is healthier, non irritating, doesn’t disrupt your hormones & is better for reef health than typical chemical sunscreens.

 Image by Mandanaturals.

 Chemical sunscreens provide UV ray protection by first absorbing into your skin & then absorbing and transforming UV rays into infrared rays (heat).
 This is then released into the air.
 They take at least 20 minutes to become effective.